Asadkathia/USTAHUB/USTAHUB_PROJECT_DOCUMENTATION.md

 ## Overview

-UstaHub is a service marketplace platform that connects customers with trusted local service professionals.
-The platform allows users to find, compare, and book services across multiple categories including home services, personal services, event services, and business services.
+UstaHub is a modern service marketplace platform that connects customers with trusted local service professionals.
+The platform features a comprehensive booking system, enhanced UI/UX design, and full-width responsive layouts.
+Users can find, compare, and book services across multiple categories including home services, personal services, event services, and business services with an advanced booking modal system.

 ## Project Structure